ReadAlongs/Studio-Web/implementation_plan.md

 All five items previously raised here have been resolved.
 Recorded for traceability; each is now reflected inline in the section noted:

-1. **Decision 7 reconciliation (§4a)** — confirmed as recommended: a single
+1. **Decision 7 reconciliation** — superseded by §4a's later revision: each
-   blank line no longer means anything special; only 2+ blank lines start a new page; one paragraph per page.
+   blank line gets its own empty paragraph (not "2+ blank lines start a new page"); page breaks are explicit-only.
 2. **`body.type` always `"application/readalong+xml"`** (§5) — confirmed.
-   The file-extension sniffing branch in `nextStep()` is removed in Prompt 1;
-   every input funnels through `docToReadAlongXml` and is always sent as `"application/readalong+xml"`.
+   The file-extension sniffing branch in `nextStep()` is removed; every input funnels through `docToReadAlongXml`.
 3. **New feature folder location** (§3, §4) — confirmed:
    `packages/studio-web/src/app/tiptap-text-editor/`.
 4. **`ControlValueAccessor`** (§2) — confirmed.
 The new editor implements
-   `ControlValueAccessor` and plugs into `uploadFormGroup` in place of the current hand-rolled `BehaviorSubject` binding.
+   `ControlValueAccessor` and plugs into `uploadFormGroup` in place of the old hand-rolled `BehaviorSubject` binding.
-5. **`err.error.detail.includes("is empty")` special case** (§2, "g2p/build
+5. **`err.error.detail.includes("is empty")` special case** (§2) — the
-   error handling") — the toast message is right, but the substring-match condition is brittle.
-Confirmed fix: replace it with a client-side pre-flight check on the TipTap doc's own text content (no non-whitespace sentence text → show the same toast before ever sending the request), removing the need to pattern-match the backend's response text for this case.
+   toast message is right, but the substring match is brittle.
+On closer inspection this condition is about the backend's g2p output being empty (e.g. all-numeric input), not about the textbox being blank, so it can't be checked client-side without running g2p — deferred to Prompt 3's g2p-error-shape work rather than fixed here.

 ## 9. Ordered checklist (mirrors Prompts 1–4)

-- [ ] **Prompt 1** — Node schema (`tiptap-text-editor/schema/nodes.ts`),
+- [x] **Prompt 1** — Node schema (`tiptap-text-editor/schema/nodes.ts`),
       TipTap editor component (implementing `ControlValueAccessor`) replacing
       the textarea in `upload.component.html`, three serializers, wire `.txt`/`.readalong` uploads and the align request through them (`body.type` always `"application/readalong+xml"`, drop the
-      file-extension sniffing branch), replace
-      `err.error.detail.includes("is empty")` with a client-side pre-flight
-      empty-doc check.
-Two specs (round-trip, plainText transform).
+      file-extension sniffing branch).
+Two specs (round-trip, plainText transform). `err.error.detail.includes("is empty")` was left
+      untouched — see §8 item 5.
+Also fixed post-Prompt-1: a CSS bug where
+      the editable surface didn't fill its wrapper's `min-height` (clicks below short content did nothing), and the decision-7 revision in §4a.
-- [ ] **Prompt 2** — `pagebreak` NodeView (clickable/deletable divider),
+- [x] **Prompt 2**

-      "Insert page break" toolbar control + i18n label, paste normalization (strip formatting, reapply `plainText → tipTapDoc` rules to pasted content).
-One spec (paste with a double blank line).
+      **Page break.** `pagebreak` gets a NodeView (clickable/deletable divider; DOM built via `addNodeView()`, since there's no framework-specific NodeView renderer for `@tiptap/core` outside
+      React/Vue) and an `insertPageBreak` command, exposed as an i18n'd "Insert page break" button inside the editor's own toolbar (`tiptap-text-editor.component.html`).
+Since `pagebreak` is atomic,
+      there's nowhere to place a cursor immediately after one with nothing else following it — `continueAfterPageBreakSelection(editor)`
+      (`schema/nodes.ts`) checks whether the selection is a `NodeSelection` on a pagebreak and, if so, inserts a trailing paragraph and moves the cursor in.
+It's called both from `insertPageBreak()` (the component method, right after inserting) and from the `pagebreak` node's own `addKeyboardShortcuts` Enter handler (pressing Enter on an already-selected trailing pagebreak).
+Two specs cover this.

+      **Paste normalization.** `editorProps.handlePaste` strips incoming
+      content to plain text and rebuilds it via `plainTextToDoc`, so no formatting survives a paste.
+Pasting into a genuinely empty editor replaces the whole doc (`editor.isEmpty` → `setContent`) rather than inserting alongside the placeholder empty paragraph.
+One spec covers normalization of a multi-blank-line paste.

+      **Blank-line spacing.** `docToReadAlongXml` collapses runs of R consecutive empty paragraphs to `floor(R/2)` spacer elements: a lone empty paragraph contributes nothing, a run of 2-3 contributes one spacer, larger runs scale from there.
+This applies uniformly regardless of whether the empty paragraphs came from typing, pasting, or editing artifacts (e.g. an unfilled `insertPageBreak` placeholder);
+      `plainTextToDoc` itself is unchanged, one empty paragraph per blank line — collapsing happens only at serialization.
+Live typing needed its own mechanism to *create* those empty paragraphs, since Enter by default only splits into a new sentence: `Sentence`'s `addKeyboardShortcuts` (Enter) now treats pressing Enter on an already-empty sentence as confirming that line as blank, promoting it into its own paragraph, then opening a fresh paragraph for whatever comes next — mirroring `plainTextToDoc`'s per-blank-line paragraph, one keystroke at a time.
+One spec each cover the collapsing (`serializers.spec.ts`) and the live-typing paragraph break
+      (`tiptap-text-editor.component.spec.ts`).

+      **Also this pass** (human decisions, not part of the original prompts): removed the "Format" help dialog (`text-format-dialog/`), superseded by the page-break button; `downloadText()` exports `.readalong` XML instead of plain text, since plain text can't represent an explicit page break; `docToReadAlongXml` takes a `lang` parameter and embeds `xml:lang`/`fallback-langs` on `<text>` (§5).

+      **Open, not yet resolved**: two adjacent non-empty paragraphs that end up directly touching after a run collapses to zero don't merge into one (e.g. two separate one-sentence paragraphs, not one two-sentence paragraph); holding the Up arrow with a leading pagebreak (nothing before it) flickers the selection instead of settling.

 - [ ] **Prompt 3** — Token-precise highlight decorations driven by
       `g2p_error_words`/`partial_ras` on 422, extending `reportRasError`.
       One spec (decoration placement + clears on edit, with a repeated-token